aantonelli94/aantonelli94.github.io/_pages/about.md

 Currently I am a *postdoctoral fellow* in Emanuele Berti's group at Johns Hopkins University, where I regularly interact with bright students and colleagues.
 If not at work, you can probably find me hiking in some nearby mountains.

-Before my postdoc, I have defended my PhD at the Max Planck Institute for Gravitational Physics (Potsdam, Germany), where I have worked under the supervision of Alessandra Buonanno.
+I have defended my PhD at the Max Planck Institute for Gravitational Physics (Potsdam, Germany), where I have worked under the supervision of Alessandra Buonanno.
 There I have spent 4 wonderful years, and met many friends and current collaborators.
 I have also thoroughly enjoyed the beautiful lakes around Golm!

-Before that I was a master student at the University of Oxford, a BSc student at King's College London, and a student at the Liceo Classico in Perugia, perked in the wonderful hills of Umbria, my forever hometown.
+Before that I was a master student at the University of Oxford, a BSc student at King's College London, and a student at the Liceo Classico in Perugia, perked in the wonderful hills of Umbria.

 -------------